cherryclass/bluemix-nginx-php7-phpmyadmin-ssh/README.md

 Trying to have on <bold>bluemix<bold>: <br><br>

+->need to set nginx.conf
+->need to had some permissions for myuser/www
+->need to config phpmyadmin

 -nginx with a directory www that we can see with ssh: nginx could be set to home/myuser/www <br>